aidanwhiteley/books/README.md

 The following structure is expected
 ~~~~
 MONGO_INITDB_ROOT_USERNAME=Name for root user in MongoDB
-MONGO_INITDB_ROOT_PASSWORD=Password for root user in MOngoDb
+MONGO_INITDB_ROOT_PASSWORD=Password for root user in MongoDb
 MONGO_INITDB_APP_USERNAME=Name for the MongoDB user used by the application tier
 MONGO_INITDB_APP_PASSWORD=Password for the MongoDB user used by the application
-MONGO_INITDB_DATABASE=Name of the database in MOngoDB to be used by the application
+MONGO_INITDB_DATABASE=Name of the database in MongoDB to be used by the application
 JAVA_BOOKS_JWT_SECRET_KEY=The secret key used to sign the Java Web Toekns
 # Only applies to some development related Spring profiles.
 # In a container environment, use the aidanwhiteley/books-db-mongodb-demodata image instead